ci-fairy - a CLI tool¶

 Note

-Without arguments, ci-fairy generate-templates
+Without arguments, ci-fairy generate-templates always uses

-the files .gitlab-ci/config.yml
+the files .gitlab-ci/config.yml and .gitlab-ci/ci.template and

-(over)write the file .gitlab-ci.yml
+(over)write the file .gitlab-ci.yml.

 This command does not need a connection to the GitLab instance.